OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/how-tos/build-nitro-locally.md

 #### For [MacOS](https://docs.docker.com/desktop/install/mac-install/)

-Depending on whether your Mac has Intel Chip or Apple silicon, download corresponding disk image from [docker](https://docs.docker.com/desktop/install/mac-install/), and move it to applications folder.
+Depending on whether your Mac has an Intel processor or Apple silicon, download the corresponding disk image from [Docker](https://docs.docker.com/desktop/install/mac-install/), and move it into your Applications folder. disk image from [docker](https://docs.docker.com/desktop/install/mac-install/), and move it to applications folder.

 ### 6. Configure Go [1.20](https://github.com/moovweb/gvm)